 - Gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate children’s curiosity to know more about the past.

-- To begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+- Begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Content and principles underpinning the history curriculum are taken from the 2014 National Curriculum.
 We use the National Curriculum Programmes of study to guide us on the content and focus of each objective to inform our curriculum.
-We use a detailed curriculum map to ensure coverage and progression and teachers are also encouraged to look for additional supporting materials.
+We use a detailed curriculum plan to ensure coverage and progression and teachers are also encouraged to look for additional supporting materials, so that learning experiences are bespoke to our children.
 We use a thematic approach to learning and include an emphasis on people and community in our local area where appropriate.
 Children learn through enquiry based learning opportunities to gain a greater understanding of history and develop their historical knowledge and skills.

-At St John’s we strive to create a supportive and collaborative ethos for learning by providing investigative and enquiry based learning opportunities.
-Emphasis is placed on analytical thinking which helps children gain a coherent knowledge and understanding of Britain’s past and that of the wider world and fires children’s curiosity to know more about the past.
+At St John’s we strive to create a supportive and collaborative ethos for learning.
+We provide investigative and enquiry based learning opportunities.
+We place great emphasis on analytical thinking which helps children gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+We strive to fire children’s curiosity to know more about the past.